Murder of Thelma Taylor: Conviction and execution

 Around 2:00 a.m. on August 11, 1949, Leland was arrested for car theft by the Portland Police, and subsequently confessed to kidnapping and murdering Taylor, though he wasn't a suspect in the crime.
 In his confession, Leland claimed Taylor had initially gone with him "willingly."
 On August 19, he was indicted on charges of first-degree murder.
 At his trial, Leland pleaded not guilty by reason of insanity.
 His trial began on October 4, 1949, and on November 11, he was convicted of murder and sentenced to death.
 Leland was initially sentenced to be executed on January 20, 1950, but this date was postponed after he petitioned for a new trial which was later denied.

 On April 20, 1951, Leland was again sentenced to death; he was executed in the gas chamber at the Oregon State Penitentiary in Salem on January 9, 1953.
+Leland was cremated and interred in Portland Memorial Mausoleum.

 Legacy

-Taylor was buried in Historic Columbian Cemetery in North Portland, near Delta Park.
-The actual site of Taylor's killing is now in an industrial area and is closed to the general public.
+Thelma Taylor was buried in Historic Columbian Cemetery in North Portland, near Delta Park.
+The actual site of Taylor's killing is now in an industrial area and is inaccessible to the general public.
 The land adjacent to that site has been redeveloped into a public park called Cathedral Park, which opened in 1980.
 The murder of Taylor near the land that became Cathedral Park has led to local folklore that the park is supposedly haunted by Taylor, although her murder didn't actually occur there.